Types of Air Conditioners: Find Your Perfect Chill

 Pros:

-• Zoned cooling lets you control temperatures room-by-room.
+• Zoned cooling gives you room-by-room control.

 Cons: